factor/factor/basis/compiler/cfg/memory-optimization/ALGORITHM.md

 removed or forwarded.
 Arithmetic and representation operations classified as foldable, read-only slot operations, stack bookkeeping, phis, and control-flow instructions preserve facts.
 Allocation and GC classifications override the foldable classification: several boxing instructions belong to both.
+The foldable `##unbox` and `##unbox-long-long` are also barriers because their configurable C-type unboxer helper is not assumed to preserve managed memory.

 The key includes the tag because it participates in effective addressing.
 Only managed tagged slot loads are candidates; raw/volatile/atomic memory and